ioam/svn-history/README.txt

 active development.
 An updated version may be available from topographica.org.

-Copyright 2005 James A. Bednar, Yoonsuck Choe, Judah B.
-De Paula, Jefferson Provost, and Joseph Reisinger.
+The Topographica software code and documentation are copyright 2005-2006 James A. Bednar, Christopher Ball, Christopher Palmer, Yoonsuck Choe, Julien Ciroux, Judah B. De Paula, Judith Law, Alan Lindsay, Louise Mathews, Jefferson Provost, and Yiu Fai Sit.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as